MEF-GIT/MEF-LSO-Legato-SDK/serviceApi/order/README.md

 # Service Order Management: Release notes

-## Release Kylie:

-**Readiness status**: Published Standard

-**Summary:**

-Minor clarification changes:

-- Clarified that modification of place and service relationships depends on the service specification
-- Split `ServiceOrderStateType` to also include `ServiceOrderItemStateType`.

-Document:

-- [R27] - reworded to allow modification of place and/or service relationships
-- [R28] - removed and replaced with new one.
-- [R28] - added to clarify that the service specification defines which attributes can be modified.
-- [O3] - added
-- [R29] - added (changes existing text about Error 422 into requirement)
-- [R30] - added
-- provided examples of Service relationship modifications

-### List of changes in the API:

-**serviceOrderingManagement.api.yaml:**

-- `ServiceOrderItem`:
-  - `state` - changed type to `ServiceOrderItemStateType`
-- `ServiceOrderItemStateType` - added

-**serviceOrderingNotification.api.yaml:**

-- `ServiceOrderItemStateChangeEventPayload`:
-  - `state` - changed type to `ServiceOrderItemStateType`
-- `ServiceOrderItemStateType` - added

 ## Release Janis:

 **Readiness status**: Requested Letter Ballot.
 It will be most likely published